 The Attending Veterinarian (AV) is responsible for the well-being and clinical care of animals used in research, testing, teaching, and production.
 This responsibility extends to monitoring and promoting animal well-being at all times during animal use, and during all phases of the animal's life.
 The program of veterinary care must uphold the highest standards of care and ethics.
 The AV at UH is also the Executive Director of Animal Care Operations, and has oversight over all aspects of the veterinary care program, including housing and husbandry.

-Oversight of the animal care and use program with respect to compliance with laws and policy is the responsibility of the IACUC.
+Oversight of the animal care and use program with respect to federal and institutional requirements is the responsibility of the IACUC.
 Committee members are appointed by the IO, and fulfill specified roles including veterinarian, practicing scientist experienced in research involving animals, non-scientist, and at least one member who is not affiliated with the University.
 Responsibilities of the IACUC are federally mandated and include (but are not limited to) protocol review, semi-annual review of facilities and the complete animal care and use program, ensuring all research personnel are appropriately trained, and investigating/reporting noncompliance.

-Within the IACUC office, the IACUC Coordinator handles the administrative processes related to committee function, such as the receiving and routing research protocols based on submission deadlines (see below), supporting IACUC meetings and follow-up communications with investigators, and organizing and following up with investigators regarding facility inspections.
+The IACUC Coordinator handles the administrative processes related to committee function, including the receipt and routing of research protocols based on submission deadlines, supporting IACUC meetings organizing facility inspections, and providing IACUC-related communication to research investigators.
 The IACUC veterinarian provides veterinary pre-review for all research involving animals and serves in an advisory capacity to research investigators in the veterinary aspects of protocol design.
 Both positions are actively involved in post-approval monitoring and the education of committee members and research teams.

 Submitting a Protocol

 In order to use vertebrate animals in research or teaching, an animal protocol must be completed and reviewed by the Institutional Animal Care and Use Committee (IACUC).
 No ordering or use of animals may begin prior to receiving written approval of the IACUC.
-See forms.
+Animal Care and Use protocols are submitted via the ICON online system: IACUC Submission